Hank Marvin is well respected in the guitar world for his fabulous guitar arrangements and music execution.

 Many guitar icons, such as Jeff Beck, Pete Townshend, Eric Clapton, Peter Frampton and, of course, Mark Knopfler, all cite Marvin as a major influence.

 The Shadows, with Cliff Richard, dominated British popular music in the late 1950s and early 1960s, in the years before the Beatles.
-The group were the first backing band to emerge as stars.
+The group was the first backing band to emerge as true guitar stars.

 They are the third most successful act in the UK singles chart, behind Elvis and Cliff Richard and scored five No.1 UK hits that included the legendary "Apache" with Hank Marvin on lead guitar.